moayad-hsn/moayad-hsn.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏾 Hello there, I'm Moayad!"
+title: "Hello there, I'm Moayad!"
 excerpt: "About me"
 author_profile: true
 redirect_from: